owntheweb-archive/platform-quick-starter/README.md

 - Include a note about sync (haven't tried it yet, heard it's cool)
 - Make point of view consistent (you, me, chris, *third person*)
 - Add more "Cool Random Stuff"
-- Fill in "CHECK THIS" items and test.
 - Everything else that is being forgotten...